📢 NEW RELEASE ALERT

 What is SSIS ETL?

 SQL Server Integration Services (SSIS) is an ETL tool by Microsoft.
-It is a component of Microsoft SQL Server, a popular Relational Database Management System (RDBMS).
+It’s a component of Microsoft SQL Server, a popular Relational Database Management System (RDBMS).
 SSIS is a powerful ETL tool that allows you to create, schedule, and manage data integration workflows.
 SSIS uses a visual design interface in SQL Server Data Tools (formerly known as Business Intelligence Development Studio) where developers can create packages to define ETL workflows.
 SSIS (SQL Server Integration Services) provides a graphical interface that facilitates a no-code approach to creating an automated ETL process.
 However, it’s important to note that coding may be required for certain scenarios, and these scenarios may be complex.

 History of SSIS